Your Messy Questions, Answered.

 • At least one parent from each family must fulfill 4 hours of work at each of 2 “Maintenance Days” every year.

-A: We believe in mixed-age group learning.
-We feel this allows for younger children to learn from older children and older children to help younger children.
+• No, all enrolled students play together at Dig.
+We believe in mixed-age group learning, which allows for younger children to learn from older children and older children to help younger children.

 • Most activities that can be done indoors can be done outdoors.
 Some activities occur best outdoors; some can only occur outdoors.